-Extra-Curricular Activities are offered each term (Fall, Winter, and Spring) for approximately 10 weeks per session.
-There is an additional fee for these activities and information is sent home each term indicating the activities offered, dates, times, and costs.
+Extra-Curricular Activities are offered each term for Casa students (Fall, Winter, and Spring) for approximately 10 weeks per session.
+There is an additional fee for these activities and information is sent home each term indicating the activities offered, dates, times and costs.